Bapt-Tech/Bapt-Tech/README.md

 - 👀 I’m interested in front/back developpement (in Python)
 - 🌱 I’m currently learning C# and .NET
 - 💞️ I’m looking to collaborate on Python
-- 📫 How to reach me ...
+- 📫 Reach me by GitHub !